Can a beginner start on a 1000cc Motorcycle?

 Experience vs knowledge

 Learning as much as you can about riding a motorcycle is a great way to get started, but there is a huge difference between theory and experience.
 A litrebike is designed for more experienced riders, so there are no safeguards against making a mistake.
 Smaller motorcycles like a 125cc or 250cc eg: cbr250rr (a great beginner bike), have much less power and smaller brakes.
-If you accidentally apply too much throttle, let the clutch out too fast or grab a handful of brakes in a panic, the chances of a crash are smaller.
+This is a positive for new riders as it reduces the risk of mistakes, if you accidentally apply too much throttle, let the clutch out too fast or grab a handful of brakes in a panic, the chances of a crash is smaller.
 When learning how to ride a motorcycle on the road, there is a lot of information you need to be thinking about simultaneously:

-- controlling the motorcycle (accelerate, brake, change gear, corner, rider position)
+- controlling the motorcycle (accelerate, brake, change gear, corner, rider position, lean angle)

 - obey the traffic laws